Avantika2121/Tic-Tac-Toe/README.md

   **THE LOGIC BEHIND THE GAME AND THE STEPS I COMPLETED**

   1. Creating index.html with a grid consisting of 9 spaces with 9 ids.
-  2. Creating an array of the game basically containg 3 array elements and each array having 3 elements(values of 1 to 9 numbers).
+  2. Creating script.js for logic and within it an array of the game basically containg 3 array elements and each array having 3 elements(values of 1 to 9 numbers).
 The array would later be used to store values of 'x' or 'o' and evaluating conditioning of player's win ie either rows, columns or diagonals.
   3. A function to append 'x' or 'o' as clicked by user.
   4. Creating class for space and player and then creating instances for spaces(1 to 9) and player instances, player 1 and player 2.
   5. At click on grid (event listener) it would check the target id of the click, check if the space has not been clicked.
 Append 'x' or 'o'.
 Store 'x' or 'o' based      on if its player 1 or player 2.
 So basically if target.id is 1, it would be Array[0].index(1).